This tutorial will cover a few techniques you can use to make objects interact with each other.

 // Remove both objects from the playfield and delete them: Environment::removeGameObj( pMine, true ); Environment::removeGameObj( pMissile, true ); }

 Finally, we register our handler.
-In WinMain
+In WinMain:

 // "Hey, Qaf, this is what you should use to handle collisions between // Missiles and SpaceMines": Environment::registerCollisionHandler<MissileObj, SpaceMineObj>( handleCollision_Missile_SpaceMine );